 Positive relationships with outside agencies also support individuals moving forward.
 A Safer Schools Police Officer is attached to BCPRU along with other organisations that support the curriculum and carry out targeted input with individuals where necessary.

-Evidence of the impact that BCPRU has is shown by the number of young people who return to mainstream education.
-In 2015-16, 87% of pupils, who were referred to BCPRU, due to being at risk of permanent exclusion, returned to mainstream education.
-From this cohort, 76% of these were still in mainstream education six months later.
+Evidence of the impact that BCPRU has is shown by the number of young people who return to mainstream schooling.
+In 2016-17 86% of pupils that attended BCPRU returned to a mainstream school.
+69% were still in mainstream education 6 months later.